 Animal Bites and Rabies

-Animals bites or scratches are able to transmit a fatal disease called rabies.
-Southwestern Public Health (SWPH) helps prevent the spread of rabies by:
+Animals bites or scratches can transmit a fatal disease called rabies.
+Southwestern Public Health (SWPH) helps prevent human cases of rabies by:

-- Providing information and resources for health care professionals
+- Providing information and resources for health care professionals, and

 What to do if an animal bites or scratches you

-- Wash the affected skin area with soap and water
+- Wash the affected skin area with soap and water, and

-- Health care providers, emergency service providers or animal service providers can report an animal bite
+- Health care providers, emergency service providers or animal service providers are required to report an animal bite

 Rabies vaccination is mandatory for all cats, dogs, and ferrets in Ontario.
 In addition, any farm animals that the public may come in contact with (i.e. petting zoos), need to be vaccinated.
 If your pet is bitten or scratched by another animal, contact your local veterinarian.